 F. BARNARD STUDENT EMPLOYEES

-Pls should work with Beyond Barnard to hire any Barnard student on their grant.
+Pls should work with the Career Development Office to hire any Barnard student on their grant.
 Forms, instructions for hiring, Federal Work Study information, and other information can be found on the Student Employment Services webpage.

 G. BUDGET REVISIONS